bluewingtitan/esp-luaworld/lua/readme.md

 - string
 - math
 - utf8
+- io
+  - /spiffs/ and /sd/ are the mount points for spiffs and sd respectively.

 All other stdlibs either did not work, or might now offer the full experience.